Credit Cards Business Credit Cards

 • High credit utilization could reduce your credit score: When your credit utilization is above 30%, your credit score suffers.
 If you charge a lot on your business card and it’s reported on your personal credit history, this could drag down your score.

-• You'll get a hard inquiry on your credit report: When you apply for a business card and the card issuer checks your personal credit, you'll show a hard inquiry on your credit report.
+• You'll get a hard inquiry on your credit report: When you apply for a business card and the card issuer checks your personal credit, you'll see a hard inquiry on your credit report.

 How long do hard inquiries stay on your credit report?